Showing posts with label Tirupattur District. Show all posts

 Thayar : Sri Sundaravalli

-The temple is facing west with a recently built 3 tier Rajagopuram.
-Balipeedam, Dwajasthambam, Garudan are immediately after the Rajagopuram.
-Moolavar Azhagu Perumal is with Sridevi and Bhudevi in standing posture.
-Chakra is in a ready to use position.
-There is no images in the koshtas.
+The temple faces west with a recently built 3-tier Rajagopuram.
+Balipeedam, Dwajasthambam, and Garudan are immediately after the Rajagopuram.
+Moolavar Azhagu Perumal is with Sridevi and Bhudevi in a standing posture.
+Chakra is in a ready-to-use position.
+There are no images in the koshtas.

 ARCHITECTURE